sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/README.md

 # Business Scenario:
 A leading e-commerce organization operating across multiple locations in Bangladesh is taking a proactive step to optimize its human resources management through the implementation of robust data analytics.
 The main goal is to establish an Enterprise Data Warehouse along with Data Mart Cubes.
+It comprises three distinct Business Processes, each with end-to-end design, development and Analysis.
+#### Business Processes: 1.
+MisConduct Analysis, 2.
+Overtime Analysis and 3.
+Absent Analysis
 ## Enterprise Data Warehouse was built in MSSQL Server using SSMS

 - Designed and implemented Enterprise Data Warehouse (EDW) using Ralph Kimball’s Dimensional Modelling Approach.